Getting Started

 Schedule an IFs Training Workshop for Your Team

-The Pardee Center provides specialized training workshops on request and in conjunction with ongoing partnerships and projects.
+The Pardee Institute provides specialized training workshops on request and in conjunction with ongoing partnerships and projects.
 The standard IFs training consists of an intensive workshop and covers the use and structure of the IFs model and how to best use IFs to support projects of particular interest to participants.

 Workshop participants learn: